António Lopes Cardoso: Biography

-He was born in Praia in the island of Santiago, Cape Verde in what was used to be a Portuguese colony.
+He was born in Praia in the island of Santiago, Cape Verde, then a colony of Portugal.

-He studied at the High Institute of Agronomy (Instituto Superior de Agronomia), he is an opponent of Salazarism and was stripped from associative functions.
+He studied at the High Institute of Agronomy (Instituto Superior de Agronomia), as an opponent of the Estado Novo he was stripped from associative functions.

-In 1962, he was captured by PIDE, following his participation in the Beja coupe.
+In 1962, he was captured by PIDE, the secret police force of the Salazar regime, following his participation in the Beja coupe.
 Not long after, he went to exile first to Paris then to Brazil where he remained until 1971.
-Afterwards, he returned to Portugal and returned to the same institute where he went earlier.
-IN 1973, not long after the congress was founded became part of the Socialist Party in which he went to.
+After this, he returned to Portugal and returned to the institute at which he had previously studied.
+In 1973, not long after the congress was founded became part of the Socialist Party in which he went to.

-During the Constitutional Assembly from 1975 to 1976, he was a leader of the parliamentary group of the Socialist Party (PS).
+During the Constituent Assembly from 1975 to 1976, he was a leader of the parliamentary group of the Socialist Party (PS).
 He took part in ministries including the Ministry of Agriculture in the Sixth Provisional Government, led by Pinheiro de Azevedo and in the First Constitutional Government headed by Mário Soares.

-He disliked the new agrarian rules of the Socialist Party, he was demoted, he became an independent deputy.
+He opposed the new agrarian regulations of the Socialist Party.
+As a result, he was removed from his cabinet position, he became an independent deputy.
 He founded the Worker's Brotherhood, a movement that would lead to a new party, the UEDS (Left Union of Socialist Democracy).
 In representation since the tiny party, he was elected deputy of the Republican Assembly in the Second Legislature, he was later re-elected, with an independent deputy, newly to the Socialist Party's list.

-He was an author of different books and articles on the reality of Portuguese agriculture and its political party system.
+He was an author of several books and articles on Portuguese agriculture and its political party system.